calimullen/calimullen.github.io/index.md

 ## Reflection
 While I was developing this enhancement the learning curve that I had to manage was “What information” I should gather from the user and was it acceptable for me to ask for certain information.
 As I could be asking for too much information that may make the user turn away from using my app.
 In addition, I also saw through research that it is best to inform the user how the data would be used when using the app, again this is to inform the user who may want to know why the app is requiring the data and how it will be used and for privacy and security reasons.

-The Enhancement code can be found here:[https://github.com/calimullen/calimullen.github.io/tree/main/Enhancements/CS-360%20Enhancement%20Algorithms%20and%20data%20structure]
+The Enhancement code can be found here:[Enhancement 2](https://github.com/calimullen/calimullen.github.io/tree/main/Enhancements/CS-360%20Enhancement%20Algorithms%20and%20data%20structure)

 # Enhancment 3: Databases
 ## Original artifact
 This artifact was created during my course in CS360 in which I was tasked to create an app in android studio using the programming language JAVA.
 The app was designed to allow the user to keep track of their weight and weight loss progress.
 In the app, the user was able to create an account and log-in using their credentials (username and password).
 In the backend of the code, SQLite was used to create and store databases that will hold the users credential information and their weight information.
-The original code can be found here:[https://github.com/calimullen/calimullen.github.io/tree/main/Original/CS-360%20Original]
+The original code can be found here:[Original CS-360](https://github.com/calimullen/calimullen.github.io/tree/main/Original/CS-360%20Original)

 ## Why I chose this artifact
 I selected this artifact to enhance because I believed it was a perfect way for me to show case my skill in database and design.
 This is because the app heavily utilizes SQLLite to store user information.
 I was able to edit my design changes of the SQL databases by changing multiple layers.
 For example, changing what is stored on the table and what is displayed to the user.
 Additionally, the user is now able to update their information within the app using SQL queries running in the background.